 - (a) The board shall consist of fifteen members and six alternates appointed by the city council for a term of two years.
 All members shall be removable for cause by the city council upon written charges and after a public hearing. - (b) The officers of the board shall consist of a chair, two vice-chairs, appointed by the mayor, a board administrator, a board secretary, a board attorney, and any other officers the board may elect or the chair may appoint.
-The board administrator, [and] board secretary, and board attorney shall have no voting rights. - (c) The board shall be divided into three panels of five members.
+The board administrator, board secretary, and board attorney shall have no voting rights. - (c) The board shall be divided into three panels of five members.
 A board member may serve only on the panel to which the member is assigned.
-The chair and vice-chair shall each be the presiding officer of one of the panels. - (d) The board and panels of the board shall be provided the staff employees necessary to conduct its proceedings, as provided by the budget.
-The services of an accountant and abstract research company may be retained as needed for the preparation of compliance cases. - Section 3.
+The chair and vice-chairs shall each be the presiding officer of one of the panels. - (d) The board and panels of the board shall be provided the staff employees necessary to conduct its proceedings, as provided by the budget.
+The services of an accountant and abstract research company may be retained as needed for the preparation of compliance cases.

+Section 3.
 Quorum.
 At the beginning of each regular or special meeting, the presiding officer shall determine whether a quorum exists.
-A quorum exists if 75 percent of the members (four members for a panel or 12 members for the fully appointed board), either regular or alternate, are present.
+A quorum exists if 75 percent of the fully appointed board [members] (four [4] members minimum for a panel, or 12 members for the fully appointed 15 member board), either regular or alternate, are present.
 If a quorum exists, the presiding officer shall announce that a quorum is present.
 If a quorum does not exist 30 minutes after the time the meeting was called, the presiding officer shall adjourn the meeting.

-- Section 4.
-Duties of the Chair. - (a) [The chair shall appoint a panel vice chair for each of the three panels of the board. - (b)] The chair shall preside over all meetings of the entire board.
-In the absence of the chair, the chair shall appoint a vice-chair to preside and fulfill all the duties of the chair.
+Section 4.
+Duties of the Chair.

+- (a) The chair shall preside over all meetings of the entire board.
+In the absence of the chair, the chair shall appoint a vice-chair to preside and fulfill all of the duties of the chair. - (b) The chair shall approve a rotational schedule for attendance of alternate members at panel meetings. - (c) The chair may consult with the board administrator to review the

-- [(c) The chair shall compel the attendance of witnesses when necessary.] - (b[d]) The chair shall approve a rotational schedule for attendance of alternate members at panel meetings. - (c) The chair may consult with the board administrator to review the prepared board and panel agendas. - (d) The chair may call and cancel meetings of the full board or of a panel. - (e) The chair may create ad hoc committees and working groups from time to time to study and make recommendations on specific issues.
-Ad hoc committees must be made of only members of the board of adjustment and cannot have more than six-members. - Section 5 [4].
+- prepared board and panel agendas. - (d) The chair may call and cancel meetings of the full board or of a panel. - (e) The chair may create ad hoc committees and working groups from time to time to study and make recommendations on specific issues.
+Ad hoc committees must be made up of only members of the board of adjustment and cannot have more than six members.

+Section 5.
 Duties of the Presiding Officers.